axle-h/axle-h.github.io/README.md

 ./build.sh install
 ```

-Then in two separate terminals I run webpack with:
+Then in two separate terminals run webpack and jekyl (in that order!) with:

 ```bash
 ./build.sh watch
 ```

-And jekyll with:

 ```bash
 ./build.sh serve